eusoubrasileiro/stocks/Progress.md

 4. Time for backtesting was too slow (altough I was using multithreading) so I decided to test Tensorflow aiming GPU boost.
 5. Wrote script ( DownloadRates.mq5 ) for downloading ibovespa stocks data using Metatrader 5 (1 minute time frame) and converting it to pandas dataframe ( meta5Ibov.py ).
 6. Tensorflow was fast but Pytorch was easier and cleaner so I moved ( torchNN.py ).
-7. Created a efficient fast backtesting engine backtesting.pyx (1 minute time-frame) in Cython (should be ported to numba?!) - checked against Metatrader 5 backtesting tool.
+7. Created a efficient fast backtesting engine backtesting.pyx (1 minute time-frame) in Cython - checked against Metatrader 5 backtesting tool.
 8. Results were promissing with 120 minutes time shift and local models using past 1 week data.
 9. Wrote ExpertAdvisor.mq5 .
 Backtesting inside Metatrader 5 results were increadible using predictions file.
 Also wrote daimonPredictor.py to create predictions to advisor in real time.
 10. When backtesting on Rico Hedge Demo Account found the biggest errors of all, predictions created by pytorch code were shift in time to the past 120 minutes.
 So results were wrong!
 Need to study a mathematical model that works (P1, P10, P50, acceptable) for prediction.